 Another new opportunity for expansion would come when the Unknowns landed in the Lincoln Park neighborhood at Orchard and Drummond right at the playground at Alcott Elementary School at 2625 N Orchard St. Another major section to open was over in the Bucktown section of the Logan Square neighborhood at Damen and Dickens (Hooterville) in 1976.
 This area was headed up by Mr. Capone who was also the leader of the pee wee members of the IUKs.

-By 1976, the Unknowns opened a section at Ashland and Wrightwood in Wrightwood Park at 2534 N. Greenview Ave in Lincoln Park which spawned from the Orchard and Drummond section.
-Ashland and Wrightwood brought in some more white members into the Insane Unknowns also the first black members because members lived in the nearby Lathrop Projects which had a lot of black residents.
-When the Unknowns landed at Ashland and Wrightwood they were in close proximity to the Simon City Royals at Fullerton and Southport.
+By 1976, the Unknowns opened a section at Halsted and Wrightwood and Orchard and Drummond sections in Lincoln Park.
+These sections brought in some more white members into the Insane Unknowns also the first black members because members lived in the nearby Lathrop Projects which had a lot of black residents.
+When the Unknowns landed in Lincoln Park they were in close proximity to the Simon City Royals at Fullerton and Southport.